 The library conducts the review for formatting of all dissertations and theses.
 Students will submit completed theses directly to the library and hand all the requisite paperwork (for University Microfilms International and the National Opinion Research Center).
-For additional information contact the University Dissertations and Theses Coordinator.
-They can be reached at (703) 993-2222, udts@gmu.edu, or http://thesis.gmu.edu
+For additional information contact University Dissertations and Thesis Services.
+They can be reached at (703) 993-2222, udts@gmu.edu, or http://library.gmu.edu/udts